April 11-14, 2022

 Daily sessions are 2 hours, and players will work on fundamental basketball skills like ball-handling, shooting, and team play.

-This camp is open to girls in grades 2-5 as of Fall 2021.
+This camp is open to girls currently in grades 2-5.
 A packet of required forms will be sent to participants via email once they are registered.
 The required forms must be submitted prior to the start of camp.

 Meet the Coaches

-Sam Hoyt entered the 2020-21 season (her third as head coach of Michigan Tech women's basketball) with an overall record of 32-26 and 25-15 against conference opponents.
-Hoyt and the Huskies ended the 2020-21 season with an overall record of 20-2, 17-1 against conference opponents, winning the Great Lakes Intercollegiate Athletic Conference regular season as well as the Conference Tournament.
-Hoyt brings a wealth of coaching experience to Tech from both the NCAA Division I and II levels.
+Sam Clayton begins her fourth season at the helm in 2021-22 with an overall record of 52-28 and 42-16 against conference opponents.
+Clayton and the Huskies ended the 2020-21 season with an overall record of 20-2, 17-1 against conference opponents, winning the Great Lakes Intercollegiate Athletic Conference regular season as well as the Conference Tournament.
+Clayton brings a wealth of coaching experience to Tech from both the NCAA Division I and II levels.
 In her most recent stop at the University of Sioux Falls as the assistant coach, she was involved in all facets of the program.
 She played an integral role in player development, served as the recruiting coordinator, created scouting reports, ran summer camps, and had responsibilities for film breakdown.
-Prior to serving as the assistant coach at USF, Hoyt was an assistant coach at NCAA Division I Youngstown State University under former Tech head coach John Barnes.
-Hoyt helped guide the Penguins to a 21-13 record during the 2015-16 campaign and a spot in the semifinals of the WBI Tournament.
-In addition, Youngstown State had the third highest team GPA in NCAA Division I that season.
-Hoyt also coached at the NCAA Division II level during the 2014-15 season as an assistant at Northwood University in Midland.
+Prior to serving as the assistant coach at USF, Clayton was an assistant coach at NCAA Division I Youngstown State University under former Tech head coach John Barnes.
+Clayton helped guide the Penguins to a 21-13 record during the 2015-16 campaign and a spot in the semifinals of the WBI Tournament.
+In addition, Youngstown State had the third-highest team GPA in NCAA Division I that season.
+Clayton also coached at the NCAA Division II level during the 2014-15 season as an assistant at Northwood University in Midland.

-Hoyt was a standout player for the Huskies, helping lead the program to the 2011 NCAA Division II National Championship game as well as garnering multiple individual awards, including All-American Honorable Mention honors.
-Hoyt is Michigan Tech's seventh all-time leading scorer, amassing 1,434 career points during her four-year career which spanned 124 games.
-She owns the second highest career free throw percentage in program history at 84.8 percent and is tied for the second highest single season free throw percentage at 89.5 percent.
-Hoyt was a Team Captain, First Team All-Great Lakes Intercollegiate Athletic Conference selection, and a two-time WBCA All-America Honorable Mention honoree following her junior and senior seasons.
-Hoyt was an excellent student in the classroom, receiving All-GLIAC Academic Excellence honors each of her four seasons.
+Clayton was a standout player for the Huskies, helping lead the program to the 2011 NCAA Division II National Championship game as well as garnering multiple individual awards, including All-American Honorable Mention honors.
+Clayton is Michigan Tech's seventh all-time leading scorer, amassing 1,434 career points during her four-year career which spanned 124 games.
+She owns the second-highest career free throw percentage in program history at 84.8 percent and is tied for the second-highest single-season free throw percentage at 89.5 percent.
+Clayton was a Team Captain, First Team All-Great Lakes Intercollegiate Athletic Conference selection, and a two-time WBCA All-America Honorable Mention honoree following her junior and senior seasons.
+Clayton was an excellent student in the classroom, receiving All-GLIAC Academic Excellence honors each of her four seasons.
 She was a Second Team Capital One CoSIDA Academic All-American as a junior and was named to the First Team at the conclusion of her senior season.

 Meet the Team